Karl Bilimoria, MD, MS

-Sanjay Mohanty, MD, began his first year as the ACS/American Geriatrics Society (AGS) James C. Thompson Geriatrics Surgical Fellow in 2012 after completing two years of general surgery residency at Henry Ford Hospital, Detroit, MI.
-Currently, he is working on several geriatrics-related projects, including developing a set of best practice guidelines for the perioperative care of geriatric patients, determining the risk factors for postdischarge institutionalization following surgery, and understanding the location preferences of patients receiving complex surgical care.
-He is also participating as a member of an AGS-sponsored panel developing Clinical Practice Guidelines on Postoperative Delirium.
+Dr. Mohanty began his tenure as the ACS/American Geriatrics Society (AGS) James C. Thompson Geriatrics Surgical Fellow in 2013 after completing two years of general surgery residency at Henry Ford Hospital, Detroit, MI.
+During his time at the ACS he worked on several geriatrics-related projects, including developing a set of best practice guidelines for the perioperative care of geriatric patients, determining the risk factors for postdischarge institutionalization following surgery, and understanding the location preferences of patients receiving complex surgical care.
+He also participated as a member of an AGS-sponsored panel developing Clinical Practice Guidelines on Postoperative Delirium.

 Dr. Mohanty completed his undergraduate education at the University of Michigan and medical education at Indiana University.
 He is currently a categorical general surgery resident at Henry Ford Hospital.
 His career interests are in geriatric surgical outcomes, quality improvement, and oncology.

-Julia Berian, MD, is a current first year ACS Clinical Scholar-in-Residence.
+Dr. Berian is currently a second year ACS Clinical Scholar-in-Residence.
 She is also a surgical resident at the University of Chicago Medical Center.
 Dr. Berian received her medical degree from the University of Chicago Pritzker School of Medicine and her bachelor’s degree in biology from the University of Chicago.
 Her professional goal is to build an academic career in both surgical practice and clinical research.
 Her surgical interests lay specifically in gastrointestinal surgery, particularly colorectal cancer treatment, as well as surgical care of the elderly patient.
 During her research time, she is pursuing a master’s degree in Health Sciences and Outcomes Research through Northwestern University.
 She will be partnering with the Oncology NSQIP NCI Center Consortium as well as the Illinois Surgical Quality Improvement Collaborative, and also plans to pursue her interests in Geriatrics research.

-Michael Wandling, MD, is in his first year as an ACS Clinical Scholar-in-Residence and is focusing his research on trauma and emergency surgery.
+Dr. Wandling is in his second year as an ACS Clinical Scholar-in-Residence and is focusing his research on trauma and emergency surgery.
 He is also a general surgery resident at Northwestern University in Chicago, IL.
 Specifically, his initial work is focusing on the prehospital transport of gunshot wound victims and the impact it has on morbidity and mortality.
 He is also studying the posthospital disposition and rehabilitation of severely injured patients, DVT/VTE quality measures in trauma, and the impact of public reporting on clinical outcomes and quality improvement.